smithkernel/Rust-Hack/README.md

 ・If you encounter an error problem, don't be surprised because we delete some things and only show some parts.

-・ Source Shows work to make sure I'm legit and you can trust it.
-You can contact discord to place an order.
+・ Source Shows work to make sure I'm legit and you can legit it.

 ### 👋 Want Full version ?